 Skip to main content

-I am a PhD candidate at the Centre for Research in Modern European Philosophy.
-My research investigates the concept of transcendence in Husserl, Levinas and Merleau-Ponty, with a focus on the possibility of thinking transcendence and plasticity together.
+I am a PhD candidate at the Centre for Research in Modern European Philosophy at Kingston University, London.
+My research focuses on the phenomenological notion of transcendence such as this relates to bodily sensibility in the works of Husserl, Levinas, and Merleau-Ponty.

 New Formations 93, Summer 2018, Book review of Brenna Bhandar and Jonathan Goldberg-Hiller (eds.), Plastic Materialities: Politics, Legality, and Metamorphosis in the Work of Catherine Malabou, Durham and London, Duke University Press, 2015